Managing Panther Content via Github Actions

 PANTHER_API_HOST

-on line84
+on line85

-to your Panther Instance's public GraphQL URL by replacing<your-panther>
+with your Panther instance's public GraphQL URL.AWS_DEFAULT_REGION

-. - This workflow assumes you have added your Panther API token as a GitHub secret under the name
+- This workflow assumes you have added your Panther API token as a GitHub secret under the name

 PANTHER_API_TOKEN